Spanish train crash driver leaves hospital, remains in custody

 By Tracy Rucinski and Teresa Medrano

-SANTIAGO DE COMPOSTELA, Spain The driver of a Spanish train that derailed at high speed killing 78 people was released from hospital on Saturday, but he remained in police custody ahead of an appearance before a judge to answer questions about what went wrong.
+SANTIAGO DE COMPOSTELA, Spain, July 27 The driver of a Spanish train that derailed at high speed killing 78 people was released from hospital on Saturday, but he remained in police custody ahead of an appearance before a judge to answer questions about what went wrong.

 Francisco Garzon, 52, was treated for a head injury he sustained in Wednesday's crash.
 He declined to give a statement to police on Friday.